-

 Modern methods combine classical phage typing with molecular tools such as:

-• sequencing (NGS) for detailed characterization of the bacterial and phage genome.
+• sequencing (NGS) for detailed characterization of bacterial and phage genomes.

-• Bioinformatics analysis for phylogenetic classification and comparison between isolated strains.
+• Bioinformatic analysis for phylogenetic classification and comparison between isolated strains.

 • Agri-food products : milk, meat, fermented products, ready-to-eat foods.

-• Industrial surfaces : production lines, tanks, packaging, equipment.
+• Industrial areas : production lines, tanks, packaging, equipment.

 • Water and effluents : environmental microbiological control.

-• Bioproducts and probiotic formulations : verification of strain purity and stability.
+• Bioproducts and probiotic formulations : verification of the purity and stability of strains.

-• Materials and packaging : search for bacterial contamination linked to packaging.
+• Materials and packaging : investigation of bacterial contamination related to packaging.

 Industrial and regulatory applications

-• Identify the source of recurring contamination (e.g., Listeria monocytogenes , Staphylococcus aureus , Salmonella enterica ).
+• Identify the source of a recurring contamination (e.g. Listeria monocytogenes , Staphylococcus aureus , Salmonella enterica ).

 • Monitor the effectiveness of cleaning and disinfection protocols.

-• Establish a bacterial risk profile as part of a quality audit or regulatory expertise.
+• Establishing a bacterial risk profile as part of a quality audit or regulatory assessment.

 Related analyses

-For an integrated approach to microbiological safety, YesWeLab recommends coupling phage typing with other complementary analyses:
+For an integrated approach to microbiological safety, YesWeLab recommends combining phage typing with other complementary analyses:

 YesWeLab relies on a network of ISO 17025 and COFRAC accredited laboratories , specializing in industrial microbiology and molecular biology .